.

 Portuguese Coastal Way

-The Portuguese Coastal Way follows the Atlantic coastline, combining coastal paths, beaches, cliffs, and maritime cities such as Porto, Vila do Conde, Viana do Castelo, A Guarda, Oia, Baiona and Vigo.
+The Portuguese Coastal Way follows the Atlantic coastline, combining coastal paths, beaches, cliffs, and maritime towns such as Porto, Vila do Conde, Viana do Castelo, A Guarda, Baiona and Vigo.

 Features: